kestra-io/docs/docs/developer-guide/templates/README.md

 From the template, you can access all the variables defined on the context executions.
 However, this is highly discouraged, the best will be to use `args` to rename variables from global context to a local one.
 :::

 This way, your template will be usable on many flows.
-Just think `args` as argument for a function in code !
+Just think `args` as arguments for a function in code!